August 3, 2021 – Deadline for 2021-22 grant applications

 Alberta’s firefighters, police officers, paramedics, sheriffs, corrections officers and emergency health care workers often deal with stressful, dangerous and traumatic situations.
 This stress has a negative impact on first responders and emergency health care workers.
 They often experience post-traumatic stress injuries (PTSI) at significantly higher rates than the general population.

-The Supporting Psychological Health in First Responders grant program has 2 separate funding streams:
+The Supporting Psychological Health in First Responders (SPHIFR) grant program has 2 separate funding streams:

 - Stream 1 (Services) provides funding for non-profit organizations that provide services to first responders and emergency health care workers living with or at risk for PTSI.